ereiskind/nolcat/docs/source/roadmap.rst

   * Move length constants out of class, then update reference to them in "nolcat/nolcat/models.py"
   * Move test functions corresponding to the class, along with all necessary fixtures, to "test_nolcat_glue_job.py"
   * Update function call chain diagram to reflect above changes
+  * For all tests, get call chains and adjust conftest calls
   * Delete files with all content moved elsewhere
   * Confirm all tests still pass
   * Pull file into Glue job